pascalaldo/marsi/docs/index.rst

 The ALE scenario assumes a long term exposition and adaptation of the cells to an analog metabolite.
 Here we account for essential and non-essential metabolites.
 For essential metabolites the cells will produce more of the target metabolite so it can compete with the analog for the enzymes.
 For non-essential metabolites we assume reduced activity/specificity towards the target metabolite and the activity will be inhibited.
-To identify wich pathways should be inhibited we use DifferentialFVA[3].
+To identify which pathways should be inhibited we use DifferentialFVA[3].